-Prerequisite: HIM 101, HIM 108, HIM 110, HIM

-112, CSIS 115, & Formal Admittance to the Health

-Information Management Program.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: HIM 101, HIM 108, HIM 110, HIM 112, CSIS 115, & Formal Admittance to the Health Information Management Program.

-This course focuses on continuous performance

-improvement methods and effective use of teamwer

-improvement methods and effective use of teamwork for improving quality in healthcare settings.
+This course focuses on continuous performance improvement methods and effective use of teamwork for improving quality in healthcare settings.
 Compliance with guidelines of regulatory and accrediting agencies.